 A student may elect to have their experiential learning assessed by any of these methods, only if the student is registered at the College during the semester the assessment is completed.
 No more than 50% of the credits required for a degree or certificate shall be awarded for prior experiential learning.

 Credit awarded for experiential learning may not be transferable to other institutions of higher learning.
-As with transfer credit, experiential credit is not officially awarded or posted to the transcript until the student has successfully completed at least 12 credits at Goodwin College.
 Credits awarded are given the grade of EC and are not included in the calculation of the GPA.
 These credits count both as credits attempted and as credits earned in determining satisfactory academic progress.